ylyamin/RT-Thread-on-Allwinner-D1H/README.md

 make toolchain

 * T-HEAD_DebugServer will request specify installation dir: 'Set full installing path:'
-  Could be seted the same as in TOOLCHAIN_INSTALL_DIR or repo/toolchain folder
+  Could be seted as $HOME/toolchain or RT-Thread-on-Allwinner-D1H/toolchain folder
 ```
 Will be installed:
 - riscv64-linux-musleabi_for_x86_64-pc-linux-gnu (Used by RT-Thread compilation)